Africa-EU - international trade in goods statistics

 Primary goods dominate imports with Africa

 For imports from Africa, primary goods are the largest group (see Figure 4).
-However, between 2007 and 2017 there share decreased from 68 % to 62 % mainly due to the decreasing share of energy which is partly explained by falling oil and gas prices.
+However, between 2009 and 2019 there share decreased from 77 % to 66 % mainly due to the decreasing share of energy which is partly explained by falling oil and gas prices.
 In the same period, the share of manufactured goods rose from 21 % to 32 %.
 This was mainly due to increasing imports of machinery and vehicles from 7 % to 16 % and other manufactured goods from 13 % to 17 %.

 Northern Africa largest trade in goods partner

 EU exports of goods to Northern Africa rose from EUR 61 billion in 2010 to EUR 65 billion in 2020 (see Figure 5), equivalent to an average annual growth rate of 0.7 %.
 The growth rate was highest in Eastern Africa (3.6 %) followed by Western Africa (2.6 %).
 Exports of goods to Middle Africa (-3.4 %) and Southern Africa (-0.2 %) declined in this period.
 Due to the COVID-19 pandemic exports to all regions declined from 2019 to 2020.